NixImagery/Niximagery/_exposures/2019-3-20-KodacolorII.md

    - Agfa Isolette I
    - Kodacolor II
 ---
 This film was in the Agfa Isolette I bought on eBay.
-Exposed on 4th April 2020, processed at home in Rodinal R09 one shot, works out at something like 75p per shot.
+Exposed on 4th April 2020, processed at home in Rodinal R09 one shot ([read more](/2020/03/21/1983-kodacolorII.html)).

 Brand|Type|ISO|Format|Exposures|Camera|Lens
 :----|:---|:--|:-----|:--------|:-----|:----